26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 For more information related to health claims for dietary supplements, browse this FDA's resource.

-As dietary supplements are becoming commonplace, you must adhere to labeling guidelines to prevent misinformation and severe side effects.
-Our guide contains essential information on labeling regulations that help you stay on track with the latest requirements.
+Keeping up with regulatory updates is crucial to preventing the spread of misinformation and ultimately contributing to the well-being of consumers.
+Our guide contains essential information on labeling regulations for dietary supplements that help you stay on track with the latest requirements.